Location: Bosworth House

 You may find making an application much easier from a desktop computer.
 So why not forward yourself a link to this vacancy to pick up and apply on a desktop or laptop later.
 Alternatively you can send the link to someone you think would be suitable for the role.

-We are looking for an Approved Mental Health Professional to join our AMHP service.
+This is a fantastic opportunity for a full-time permanent Approved Mental Health Professional to join our AMHP service, working within our out of hours Emergency Duty Team which covers Leicester, Leicestershire and Rutland.
 We wish to recruit people who can bring a clear social care perspective and strong social work values to these challenging posts.
 In return we will support you with all the resources needed including responsive line management, individual and team development opportunities and the support of an experienced and high performing team.
-The Full Time AMHP Team forms a very important part of our AMHP service, being staffed by AMHPs whose full-time role is MHA work.

-If you hold a Social Worker qualification altogether with Approved Mental Health professional status – documentary evidence of both will be needed along with a current Social Worker registration, then we would love to hear from you.
+If you hold a Professional qualification with Approved Mental Health professional status – documentary evidence of both will be needed along with a current Social Worker/Nurse/Occupational Therapist and Psychologist registration, then we would love to hear from you.

 Under the Equality Act 2010, Schedule 9 Part 1 requires National Care Minimum Standards apply so Applicants must be aged 23